 4. Use Social Media

 Use Twitter, Facebook, email, text messaging and cell phone calls to get your message across to your kids.
-Also, when giving a directive in the same room with your children, use the same limited 4_child_on_smart_phonenumber of characters as you would when you tweet.
+Also, when giving a directive in the same room with your children, use the same limited number of characters as you would when you tweet.
 The longer you ramble on, the more likely your children will tune you out the same way you tune out people who go on-and-on.

 Too much talking is a very common mistake when dialoging about an issue with your kids or your spouse.
 We women are especially busted for that trait.
 When you talk too much, you give your listener time to check out, leaving you with that common-among-women feeling, “nobody listens to me.”